evelode/tiktok-status/README.md

 This repository contains the open-source uptime monitor and status page for [Evelode](https://evelode.com), powered by [Upptime](https://github.com/upptime/upptime).

-Starting with the [TikTok REST API](https://evelode.com/downloads/tiktok-rest-api/) by Nextpost.tech – you have access to an extensive ecosystem to accelerate your development process.
+Starting with the [TikTok REST API](https://evelode.com/downloads/tiktok-rest-api/) – you have access to an extensive ecosystem to accelerate your development process.
 Built for large scale crawling, low latency high availability.
 Get TikTok public user data, feed, trends, hashtags, music, and non-watermarked TikTok videos.

 Using our detailed multipurpose documentation you can explore and reach all TikTok REST API endpoints with ease.